yuanqing/generate-css/README.md

 To apply a style on an element for a particular pseudo-class state only, add the pseudo-class keyword followed by a `:` character (eg. `hover:`) *before* the functional CSS class name.

-For example, using the class `hover:bg-black` would result in the following CSS being generated:
+For example, using the class `hover:bg-black` in your HTML would result in the following CSS being generated:

 ```
 .hover\:bg-black:hover {